-Just like your gutters, your outdoor A/C condenser unit has been accumulating debris.
-Before you start your cooling system for the spring and summer, take a look at your outdoor unit and remove any twigs and other debris that has gathered around it.
+Just like your gutters, your outdoor A/C condenser unit accumulates debris.
+Before you start your cooling system for the warmer months, take a look at your outdoor unit and remove any twigs and other debris that has gathered around it.

-In addition to physically removing the large pieces of detritus, you can give the unit a more thorough cleaning with your garden hose:
+In addition to physically removing the large pieces of debris, you can give the unit a more thorough cleaning with your garden hose:

 Trim away shrubs and other plant life around your unit.
 There should be a minimum 24-inch clearance around the entire unit to allow for proper airflow.